Gilbert Brown: Professional career

-Brown was drafted by the Minnesota Vikings in the third round of the 1993 NFL draft (79th overall pick), but was waived during the final roster cutdowns on August 30, 1993, in his first training camp due to his weight.
+Brown was selected by the Minnesota Vikings in the third round of the 1993 NFL draft (79th overall pick), but was waived during the final roster cutdowns on August 30, 1993, in his first training camp due to his weight.
 He was listed at 315 in college, but showed up to Vikings camp at a hefty 355.
 But the Packers, desperate then for defensive linemen, picked him up on August 31.
 Brown played in just two games that season while he worked off some of his weight in practice.
 In 1994, he played but his season was cut short with a torn Anterior cruciate ligament.
 Again in 1995, he played, but an elbow injury cut that season short.
 In 1996, he started all 16 games next to Santana Dotson, Sean Jones and Reggie White, a defensive unit that allowed a league record low 19 touchdowns.
 Brown had a career-high 51 tackles, and his first complete 16-game season.
 Brown became a fan favorite, partly because of his eccentric gravedigger dance, and partly because of the "Gilbertburger" — a Double Whopper with extra everything, cut in half with extra cheese, no pickles — always obtained from the Oneida Street Burger King in Green Bay.
 Burger King even made it available for a short time as a promotion in Wisconsin Burger King restaurants.

 Brown was a highly sought after free agent after the 1996 season, but he elected to take a pay cut to stay with the Packers.
 On February 18, 1997, he signed a three-year, $8.25 million contract, which was 10 times his 1996 salary, but was about $1 million less than the offer he received from Jacksonville.
 Despite his weight, he posted three sacks during the 1997 season, which tied his career high from 1994.

 After playing all 16 games during the 1998 and 1999 seasons, he spent the 2000 season out of football after his contract with the Packers was not renewed.
 Before the 2001 training camp, he worked out and lived for a time with Fred Roll, his former strength and conditioning coach at the University of Kansas, and subsequently returned to Green Bay for training camp in July at 339 pounds.

 Brown had two good years after his return to football.
 However, he ruptured a biceps during the 2003 pre-season, but played on without having surgery.
 He recorded 14 tackles, one fumble recovery (the first of his career) and one pass deflected.
 In a victory over Chicago (Dec.
 7), Brown posted a season-high four stops, along with a pass breakup.

 On March 2, 2004, the Packers released Brown.
 He had played 125 Packers games (103 starts) with 292 tackles (186 solo) and seven sacks.
 He also played in 15 Packers playoff games.
 In franchise history, only Brett Favre (22), Mason Crosby (23) and Aaron Rodgers (21) have more.

 In 2014, Brown made the NFL Top 10 list of "Big Guys" at #2.